(Editor’s Note: This post has been recently updated for accuracy and completeness. It was originally published in March 2019 by Al Sargent.)

 #12 Selenium IDE scripts can be managed in a code repository

 Other record and replay tools store their tests in a range of binary file formats.
 (For example, here are UFT’s binary file formats.)
 You could check these into a source code repo, such as GitHub or GitLab, but it wouldn’t be all that useful since you couldn’t inspect test scripts, compare differences, or selectively pull in changes.

 In contrast, the new Selenium IDE stores test scripts as JSON files.
 This makes them easy to inspect, diff, and modify.
 Here’s a script I recorded, viewed in Sublime text editor.
 You can easily change the starting URL, window size, and object locators.

-If you manage your Selenium Webdriver scripts in GitHub, GitLab, Bitbucket, Microsoft Visual Studio Team Services (now called Azure DevOps), AWS CodeCommit, Google Cloud Source, or some other source code repo, you can now do the same for your Selenium IDE scripts.
+If you manage your Selenium Webdriver scripts in GitHub, GitLab, Bitbucket, Azure DevOps, AWS CodeCommit, Google Cloud Source, or some other source code repo, you can now do the same for your Selenium IDE scripts.

 This is pretty exciting.
 You can imagine companies building plugins to have Selenium IDE do all kinds of things — upload scripts to a functional testing cloud, a load testing cloud, or a production application monitoring service like New Relic Synthetics.

 Plenty of companies have integrated Selenium Webdriver into their offerings.
 I bet the same will happen with Selenium IDE as well.